The Tongass National Forest

 At roughly 17 million acres — spanning over 80% of Southeast Alaska and stretching 500 miles from north to south — it’s the country’s largest National Forest and one of the last intact old-growth temperate rainforests in the world.

-The Tongass is the still-thumping heart of a rainforest that once stretched uninterrupted from Northern California through Oregon, Washington, British Columbia and Alaska.
+The Tongass is the still-thumping heart of a rainforest that once stretched uninterrupted from Northern California through Oregon, Washington, British Columbia, and Alaska.
 Old-growth temperate rainforests hold more biomass (living stuff) per acre than any other type of ecosystem on the planet, including tropical jungles.
-The Tongass alone holds 8% of all carbon stored in U.S. national forests and is recognized as a globally significant carbon storage reserve.
+The Tongass stores approximately 44% of the carbon contained in U.S. National Forests and is recognized as a globally significant carbon storage reserve.

 The Tongass supports all life here in Southeast Alaska and is the traditional homelands of the Tlingit, Haida, and Tsimshian peoples who use the forest for traditional hunting, fishing, gathering, and arts.
 It’s called a “living forest” because it’s an economic engine for Southeast Alaskans.
 The regional tourism and fishing industries together generate more than $480 million in earnings annually and employ more than 11,000 people.